tpoisot/ms_abc_networks/ms/ms.md_m.md

 because they are more sensitive to random chance or ecological mechanisms.

+Finally, we applied a classification tree to the parameter values describing each empirical network (\autoref{tree}). \note{legend -> br len shortened}
+The tree had a misclassification rate of 35.4%, meaning that knowing only the value of parameters $\lambda$ and $c$, the correct type of ecological interaction can be estimated in around 65% of cases.
+The structure of tree also reveals that antagonistic and mutualistic interactions *do not* form different clusters [as opposed to what has been hypothesized before @thebault_sec].

+***In conclusion it works well, please send this paper for review***

 # Methods summary

 ## Data selection

-We used empirical data from mutualistic interactions (XX networks), plant-herbivore interactions (XX networks), phage-bacteria networks (XX interactions), plant-dispersers interactions (XX networks), and host-parasite interactions (XX networks).
+We used empirical data from mutualistic (pollination) interactions (59 networks), plant-herbivore interactions (23 networks), phage-bacteria networks (38 interactions), plant-dispersers interactions (30 networks), and host-parasite interactions (121 networks).
 Mutualistic and dispersers interactions come from the *WebOfLife* database.
-Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flores_ssh.
-Host-parasite data are from
+Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from
-@stanko_mdp.
+@flores_ssh.
+Host-parasite data are from @stanko_mdp.
 Plant-herbivore data are from @thebault_das.
 Each network was cleaned in the following way.
 First, species with no interactions (if any) were removed.
 Second, interactions strengths (if present) were removed.
 This yields adjacency matrices in which all species have at least one interaction.

 ## Simulations